 - You will lose smaller customers thinking it's too expensive.

 - Large customers will still think it's too cheap.

 I think the static pricing model was a good move and I wouldn't change it.
 My mistake was maybe the “includes everything” approach where I would do all sorts of extra stuff (in addition to the initial setup) without any extra charge.
 Looking back, it would have been better to have a clear price list for additional services as well as different “support packs” for end-user support.

 The company behind Servo is First Party Software LLC.
-I registered it in mainly because I was in a hurry (the whole process took about 4 hours from start to finish).
+It's registered in Estonia mainly because I was in a hurry (the whole process took about 4 hours from start to finish).
 The name actually came from a chat I had with dre years ago about starting a software company - First Party Software - “First Party, then Software”. :-)

 My starting capital was my severance check from mcare and the money I got from selling my drum set.
-My family isn’t rich and I had some terrible experiences with loans and debt so I didn’t want to borrow any money.
-I still haven’t.
+My family isn't rich and I had some terrible experiences with loans and debt as a teenager so I didn't want to borrow any money.
+I still haven't.